 BOARD COMMITTEES

-To aid in ensuring compliance with the principles of good corporate governance, our Board has constituted the Audit Committee, Governance and Risk Committee, Compensation and Remuneration Committee, and Nomination Committee.
+To help ensure compliance with the principles of good corporate governance, the Board has established the Audit Committee, Governance and Risk Committee, Nomination Committee, and Compensation and Remuneration Committee.

 GOVERNANCE AND RISK COMMITTEE